 |COMM 2500||Communication Research||3|

-A total of 48 credits of course work must be completed for the online major in strategic communication.
+A total of 48 credits of course work must be completed for the online major in business communication.

 |ADPR 2200||Media Writing||3|